'Warmest welcome ever': All Blacks arrive in Northland

 One of the warmest airport welcomes the All Blacks have ever received — that was the verdict of captain Sam Cane after the team touched down in Kerikeri at the start of a three-day Northland visit.

-The 35-strong squad landed at Bay of Islands Airport just before 11am on Wednesday to a rousing haka, pōwhiri and waiata performed by students from Kerikeri's high and primary schools.
+The 35-strong squad landed at Bay of Islands Airport just before 11am on Wednesday to a rousing haka pōwhiri and waiata performed by students from Kerikeri's high and primary schools.

 After an exchange of speeches Cane was presented with a carved taiaha and, once the formalities were complete, the players were mobbed by fans eager to meet their rugby heroes.